Rishita-23/Spotify-analysis/README.md

 order by 2 desc
 limit 5;
 ```
-8.List all tracks along with their views and likes where official_video = TRUE.
+8. List all tracks along with their views and likes where official_video = TRUE.
 ```sql
 select
 	track,